Skip to main content

 Engagement scores help you understand how your team is doing across key workplace dimensions.
-Each score is based on Employee responses to Pulse Survey questions.
+Each score is based on employees' responses to Pulse Survey questions.

 What is an engagement score?